tecangenomics/nudup/README.md

                 IN.sam|IN.bam

-Marks/removes PCR introduced duplicate molecules based on the molecular tagging technology used in NuGEN products.
+Marks/removes PCR introduced duplicate molecules based on the molecular tagging technology used in Tecan products.

 For SINGLE END reads, duplicates are marked if they fulfill the following
 criteria: a) start at the same genomic coordinate b) have the same strand